This post may contain affiliate links. Please read our disclosure policy.

-Fried, coated in powdered sugar, & served with a raspberry dip, Monte Cristo Sandwiches are famously delicious!
+Fried, coated in powdered sugar, & served with a raspberry dip, this Monte Cristo sandwich recipe is famously delicious!

-So, what is a Monte Cristo Sandwich?
 A Monte Cristo is a fried ham and cheese sandwich that is a variation of the French Croque Monsieur Sandwich.
-Its name is a tribute to the French novel The Count of Monte Christo by Alexander Dumas.
+Its name is a tribute to the French novel The Count of Monte Cristo by Alexander Dumas.

 How to Make a Monte Cristo Sandwich

-BATTER.
-Sift together flour, baking powder and salt.
-In separate bowl, whisk water and egg.
-Add egg mixture to flour mixture, blend thoroughly.
+- BATTER.
+Sift together dry ingredients.
+In a separate bowl, whisk water and egg.
+Add egg mixture to flour mixture, and blend thoroughly.

 Make in an air fryer

-There’s a really tasty raspberry dip that goes with these Monte Cristo sandwiches.
-It might sound crazy, but the sweet and savory combo is divine.
-Here’s how it’s made:
+This tasty raspberry dip goes perfectly with these Monte Cristo sandwiches.
+The sweet and savory combo is divine.

-SERVE.
-Spread the sauce onto the inside of slices of bread, add deli ham, turkey and cheese, or use as a dipping sauce.
+- SERVE.
+Spread the sauce onto the inside of slices of bread, add deli ham, turkey, and cheese, or use it as a dipping sauce.

 If you’re not up to making the raspberry sauce, use a jar of raspberry jam or raspberry preserves.
 Just find a way to add raspberry to this sandwich.
 You will thank me later.

-- At Café Orleans, they even serve an all cheese version, which is so good and would be easy to do.
+- At Café Orleans, they also serve an all-cheese version, which would be easy to do.
 Just layer several more slices of cheese instead of meat!

 - Add extra flavor by mixing the powdered sugar with a bit of cinnamon.

-- Another way to add flavor is to spread Dijon mustard and mayonnaise to the inside slices of bread.
+- Add flavor by spreading Dijon mustard and mayonnaise on the inside slices of bread.

-STORE.
-If you have any leftovers, store the sandwiches in an airtight container in the fridge for 2-3 days.
+- STORE leftovers in an airtight container in the fridge for 2-3 days.
 We don’t recommend using a microwave to reheat.
-Use the stove top, toaster oven, or standard oven instead.
+Use the stovetop, toaster oven, or standard oven instead.

-FREEZE.
-Like most foods, the Monte Cristo sandwich is best eaten right away.
-However, you can safely freeze it for 1-2 months to use later.
-Once the sandwich cools, wrap each one individually with plastic wrap, then cover with aluminum foil.
-Label the contents, include the date.
+- FREEZE.
+The Monte Cristo sandwich is best eaten right away, but can safely freeze for 1-2 months to use later.
+Wrap cooled sandwiches individually with plastic wrap, then cover with aluminum foil.
+Label the contents including the date.

-To reheat.
-Preheat the oven to 375°F. Remove the plastic wrap, then rewrap the sandwich in foil.
+- To reheat.
+Preheat the oven to 375°F. Remove the plastic wrap and wrap the sandwich in foil.
 Place in the oven and bake for 20-30 minutes.
-Remove the foil and broil the sandwich for 1-2 minutes on each side, to get crispier crust.
+Remove the foil and broil the sandwich for 1-2 minutes on each side, to get a crispier crust.
 Top with powdered sugar and jam.

 Monte Cristo Sandwich Recipe